-15. The Net Worth Sweep has resulted in a massive and unprecedented financial windfall for the federal government.
-From the fourth quarter of 2012, the first fiscal quarter subject to the Net Worth Sweep, through the second quarter of 2015, the most recently completed fiscal quarter, Fannie and Freddie generated nearly \$180 billion in net income.
-But rather than using those profits to prudently build capital reserves and prepare to exit conservatorship, Fannie and Freddie instead were forced to pay more than \$180 billion in "dividends" to the federal government under the Net Worth Sweep (funded by that net income and draining prior retained earnings)-over \$130 billion more than the government would have received under the original PSPAs.
-Adding Net Worth Sweep dividends to the dividends Fannie and Freddie had already paid, Treasury has now recouped \$52 billion more than it invested in the Companies.
+- windfall for the federal government.
+From the fourth quarter of 2012, the first fiscal quarter subject to the Net Worth Sweep, through the third quarter of 2015, the most recently completed fiscal quarter, Fannie and Freddie generated nearly \$182 billion in net income.
+But rather than using those profits to prudently build capital reserves and prepare to exit conservatorship, Fannie and Freddie instead have been forced to pay \$186 billion in "dividends" to the federal government under the Net Worth Sweep (funded by that net income and draining prior retained earnings)-nearly \$130 billion more than the government would have received under the original PSPAs.
+Adding Net Worth Sweep dividends to the dividends Fannie and Freddie had already paid, Treasury has now recouped \$54 billion more than it invested in the Companies.
 Yet, according to Treasury, the amount of outstanding Government Stock remains firmly fixed at \$189 billion, and Treasury continues to insist that it has the right to all of Fannie's and Freddie's future earnings in perpetuity.
-At the time of the Net Worth Sweep, the Agencies knew or should have known that it would result in this massive financial windfall.

-16. The Net Worth Sweep blatantly transgresses the limits Congress placed on FHFA's and Treasury's authority.
+At the time of the Net Worth Sweep's announcement, the Agencies anticipated that it would result in a massive financial windfall. - 24.
+The Net Worth Sweep blatantly transgresses the limits Congress placed on FHFA's and Treasury's authority.
 As conservator of Fannie and Freddie, FHFA is charged with rehabilitating the Companies with a view to returning them to private control.
 The Net Worth Sweep guarantees that this can never be accomplished.
 Indeed, contrary to its statutory requirements and statements that it made when the conservatorship was initiated, FHFA has now indicated that it will operate Fannie and Freddie for the exclusive benefit of the government until Congress passes housing finance legislation.
-Holding the Companies hostage in a perpetual conservatorship while awaiting potential legislative action was never an option for FHFA
+Holding the Companies hostage in a perpetual conservatorship while awaiting potential legislative action was never an option for FHFA contemplated under HERA.
+And Treasury's decision to exchange its existing equity stake in the Companies for the new and different equity stake granted to it by the Net Worth Sweep years after its temporary authority to acquire the Companies' stock had expired is a direct affront to HERA's plain requirements.
+What is more, on information and belief, Treasury compelled FHFA to agree to the Net Worth Sweep despite Congress's express direction that FHFA exercise its conservatorship authority independently.